ProjectPythia/pythia-foundations/foundations/getting-started-python/how-to-run-python.md

 1. The terminal,
 2. Jupyter notebooks, and
 3. IDEs (integrated development environment).

 We highly encourage the use of Jupyter notebooks; all of our tutorials will be in a Jupyter notebook format.
 Here we hope to provide you with enough information to understand the differences and similarities between each platform so that you can make the best chose for your work environment and learn along effectively, regardless of your Python platform preference.

 In general, it is always best to test your programs in the same environment in which they will be run.
-The biggest factors to consider when chosing your platform are:
+The biggest factors to consider when choosing your platform are:

 - What are you already comfortable with?
 - What are the people around you using (peers, coworkers, instructors, etc)?

 ### Terminal

-For learners who are familiar with basic [Linix commands](https://cheatography.com/davechild/cheat-sheets/linux-command-line/).and text editors, learning Python in the terminal is the quickest route straight to learning Python syntax without the covering the bells and whistles of your new platform.
+For learners who are familiar with basic [Linux commands](https://cheatography.com/davechild/cheat-sheets/linux-command-line/).and text editors, learning Python in the terminal is the quickest route straight to learning Python syntax without the covering the bells and whistles of your new platform.
 If you are runing Python on a super computer, through an HTTP request, or ssh tunneling you might want to consider learning in the terminal.

 ### Jupyter Session